 In February 2005, Tohono O'odham Community College (TOCC) was awarded accreditation by the Higher Learning Commission (HLC) of the North Central Association.
-Accreditation ensures that TOCC courses and programs will transfer to other institutions of higher education, and acknowledges that TOCC offers quality education programs and provides a system for accountability and continuous improvement.
-TOCC received continued accreditation for five years from the HLC in May 2011.
-TOCC completed the process for continued accreditation by submitting its report to its accrediting body HLC on February 26, 2016.
-A site visit was conducted on March 28 and 29, 2016, by a three-member Team appointed by the HLC.
-The Team recommended, and the HLC approved, continued accreditation.
+Accreditation ensures that TOCC courses will transfer to other institutions of higher education and acknowledges that TOCC offers quality education programs and provides a system for accountability and continuous improvement.
+TOCC received continued accreditation for five years from the HLC in May 2021.

-Approval by the HLC means that the College's degree programs are accredited and will transfer to other colleges and universities.
 TOCC is also a member of Arizona Transfer (AZTransfer), the Arizona General Education Curriculum network, which coordinates Arizona public university and community college course content to ensure credit transfer among them.
-For more information on Arizona public higher education, transfer and accreditation, see www.aztransfer.com/home In 2017 San Carlos Apache College (SCAC) was approved by the Higher Learning Commission to be recognized as a "site/location" of Tohono O'odham Community College (TOCC).
+For more information on Arizona public higher education, transfer and accreditation, see www.aztransfer.com/home

+In 2017 San Carlos Apache College (SCAC) was approved by the Higher Learning Commission to be recognized as a "site/location" of Tohono O'odham Community College (TOCC).
 SCAC subsequently received permission to offer courses at its facilities in San Carlos, Arizona.
 Courses were offered there to 58 students there in Fall semester, and to 185 students by the Spring of 2020.
 The intent is for TOCC to support the site until SCAC earn independent accreditation within the next three to five years.